 If you don’t use your entire tuition credit in the current year to reduce your tax owing to nil (you can’t use the credit to generate a refund), any remaining credits can be transferred to an eligible person — such as your spouse or common-law partner or, under certain restrictions, a parent or grandparent — up to a maximum of $5,000.

-Another option if you have unused tuition tax credits is to carry them forward and use them when you have sufficient income, in later years during residency or in practice.
+Another option if you have unused tuition tax credits is to carry them forward and use them when you have sufficient income or in practice.
 Any amount you don’t use in the current year and don’t transfer to an eligible person will automatically be available to carry forward.
 Once you have enough income to use the carried-forward tax credits, you can apply them to reduce your taxes payable.

-The Medical Council of Canada (MCC) grants a qualification in medicine known as the Licentiate of the Medical Council of Canada (LMCC) to graduate physicians who have satisfied the eligibility requirements and passed the Medical Council of Canada Qualifying Examination Parts I and II.
+The Medical Council of Canada (MCC) grants a qualification in medicine known as the Licentiate of the Medical Council of Canada (LMCC) to graduate physicians who have satisfied the eligibility requirements and passed the Medical Council of Canada Qualifying Examination Part I (Part II was eliminated as of June 2021).
 The MCC registers candidates who have been granted the LMCC in the Canadian Medical Register.

-According to the MCC website, at the time of publication of this document, examination fees are eligible for a tuition tax credit.
-Certain ancillary fees, such as centre change request fees or late fees — up to a maximum total of $250 — are also eligible.
-Tuition tax credit receipts are made available in late February of the year following the year in which the examination was taken (i.e., the 2020 tuition tax credit receipt will be available in late February 2021).
-You can access your receipt by logging into your physiciansapply.ca account, where your tax receipt will be available to view and print.
+According to the MCC website, at the time of publication of this document, exam fees are eligible for the tuition tax credit.
+Certain ancillary fees, such as centre change request fees (for a change of exam location) or late fees — up to a maximum total of $250 — are also eligible.

-You can claim a 15% federal non-refundable tax credit on any interest paid in 2020 or in any five previous years (if not previously claimed) on loans negotiated and still existing under the Canada Student Loans Act, the Canada Student Financial Assistance Act or a similar provincial or territorial loans program.
-Interest paid on any other loans, such as bank loans or lines of credit, are not eligible for this credit.
+Tax credit for interest paid: If you paid interest during 2022 or during the five preceding five years on loans negotiated and still existing under the Canada Student Loans Act, the Canada Student Financial Assistance Act, or a similar provincial or territorial loans program, you can claim a 15% federal non-refundable tax credit on that interest (if not previously claimed).
 Provincial non-refundable tax credits may also apply.

 Several provinces offer tax credits and incentives to encourage university graduates to live and work in their respective provinces.
 Be sure to consult your tax advisor to determine what effects these incentives might have on your personal income tax return.